-- 4. Near each wheel well is a notch in the plastic trim panel to position the jack head.
+4. Near each wheel well is a notch in the plastic trim panel to position the jack head.
 You'll find the word JACK and an arrow stamped into the plastic near each notch.
 Position the jack under the vehicle and raise the jack head until it fits firmly against the sheet metal next to the word JACK.
 Do not raise the vehicle yet.
-Put the compact spare tire near you. - Rotate the wheel wrench to the left to lower the jack head until it fits under the vehicle.
+Put the compact spare tire near you.